DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

 ![](../img/swarm-layout-01.png?raw=true)

-We see the gateway bridge network as ingress point for all requests to the exposed nodejs service ``curl http://<Node_IP_Address>:80``.
+We see the gateway bridge network as ingress point for all requests to the exposed nodejs service ``curl http://swarm01:80``.
 These requests are handled by the ingress sandbox on each node and then dispatched on the nodejs container via the overlay network.
 This is accomplished by a complex set of iptables chain.

-Suppose a request comes to the the first node, i.e. ``curl http://10.10.10.60:80``.
 The iptables on that host intercept the request and translate to the ingress sandbox address on the gateway bridge network, i.e. ``172.18.0.2:80``.
-Then the request comes to the sandbox gateway that will traslate it to IP ``10.255.0.3``, which is the IP address of its interface on the ingress overlay network.
+Then the request comes to the sandbox gateway that will traslate it to IP ``10.255.0.4``, which is the IP address of its interface on the ingress overlay network.

 At this point, the request is dispatched to the destination container on the overlay network.
 Swarm uses the embedded load balancer implementation in the Linux kernel called **IPVS**.
 To check the configuration of the IPVS, we need to install before the admin tool ``ipvsadm``.

 ```
-[root@swarm00 ~]# yum install ipvsadm -y
+[root@swarm01 ~]# yum install ipvsadm -y

-[root@swarm00 ~]# ip netns exec ingress_sbox ipvsadm -ln
+[root@swarm01 ~]# ip netns exec ingress_sbox ipvsadm -ln
 IP Virtual Server version 1.2.1 (size=4096)
 Prot LocalAddress:Port Scheduler Flags
   -> RemoteAddress:Port           Forward Weight ActiveConn InActConn